Thomas Glenn (pioneer): Siege of Fort Henry

-On the morning of September 1, 1777 a few men were attacked outside the fort by a band of Mingo, Wyandot, Delaware and Shawnee natives, with only two escaping to give alarm.
-About 20 militiamen, led by Captain Samuel Mason, turned out to pursue the attackers but fell into an ambush of roughly 200 Indians.
-Thomas Glenn was marching next to Captain Mason and killed an Indian while Mason was wounded and had his gun damaged by the shot.
+On the morning of September 1777, a few men were attacked outside the fort by a band of Mingo, Wyandot, Delaware and Shawnee, with only two escaping to give alarm.
+About 20 militiamen, led by Captain Samuel Mason, turned out to pursue the attackers but fell into an ambush of roughly 200 natives.
+Thomas Glenn was marching next to Captain Mason and killed a native while Mason was wounded and had his gun damaged by the shot.
 Mason took cover, as did several others, while Thomas began racing back towards the fort with Colonel David Shepherd's son, William, and Hugh McConnell, chased by "seven or eight howling warriors brandishing tomahawks".
 Glenn proposed they split up and angled towards the creek, while Shepherd and McConnell created a gap between themselves but still aimed towards the fort.
 Shepherd tripped and was killed by a smashing tomahawk into his head and scalped.
 Just before he reached the creek, Thomas was struck with a thrown tomahawk into his back and was hit again before he could get up and was likely scalped as well.
 McConnell was the only one who made it back to the fort.

-In 1780, David, Thomas' brother, claimed his estate on behalf of Thomas' sons and later named a son in honor of his brother: John Thomas Glenn.
+In 1780, David, Thomas' brother, claimed his estate on behalf of Thomas' sons.